 According to the Environmental Protection Agency (EPA), baking soda is also considered a biopesticide, which are pesticides derived from certain kinds of natural materials.

 Product Brands Containing Baking Soda

-When baking soda is used in personal care products, food, or drugs it is monitored by the U.S. Food and Drug Administration (FDA).
-For other uses, such as pesticides and cleaning products, it is monitored by the Environmental Protection Agency (EPA).
+When baking soda is used in personal care products, food, or drugs it is monitored by the U.S. Food and Drug Administration.
+For other uses, such as pesticides and cleaning products, it is monitored by the Environmental Protection Agency.

 Unlike some other chemicals used in cleaning products, baking soda is a pretty safe chemical.
-You can even take it internally as an antacid as noted right on the Arm & Hammer baking soda box.
-However, the directions warn that the baking soda should be completely dissolved in water first and not taken when you're full.
+You can even take it internally as an antacid as noted on the Arm & Hammer baking soda box.
+However, the directions warn that the baking soda should be completely dissolved in water first and not taken when you are full.

 No data shows baking soda to have negative environmental effects.
 However, it is indeed mined from a material called trona, which is found in Wyoming, and then processed into baking soda.
-The environment is impacted by the mining and processing.
+A secondhand environment impact is its carbon footprint from mining and processing it.